 Step-By-Step Instructions

-- Cut your fresh or canned pineapple into ½ inch chunks.
+- Cut your fresh or canned pineapple into ยฝ inch chunks.
 You will need 1 Cup's worth of pineapple for 1 glass of this drink, which is about 5 canned pineapple rounds, or 5.98 oz/ 186g.

 Note: you need to cut the pineapple, as larger pieces would mean you can fit less into 1 cup.
 Alternatively, if you're going to weigh them, you can skip the cutting.

-2. Add the ginger powder and matcha green tea powder to the coconut cream and water.
-Mix well but don't worry if lumps remain.
-(This photo is pre-mixing FYI!)
+2a.
+Add the ginger powder and matcha green tea powder to the coconut cream and water.

 Note: Usually the bright green matcha powder will need to be whisked into hot water (it clumps easily.)
 However, the blender will ensure there are no lumps, so I just add the fine powder to the coconut directly.